-NORCROSS, GEORGIA, USA - American Megatrends Inc. (AMI), a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems, has released an additional statement clarifying the impact of the "Meltdown" and "Spectre" security vulnerabilities on its MegaRAC® SP-X Service Processor Firmware as implemented on Arm®-based BMC SoCs from ASPEED Technology Inc.
+NORCROSS, GEORGIA, USA - AMI, a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems, has released an additional statement clarifying the impact of the "Meltdown" and "Spectre" security vulnerabilities on its MegaRAC® SP-X Service Processor Firmware as implemented on Arm®-based BMC SoCs from ASPEED Technology Inc.

 In reports issued earlier this year by security analysts, it was disclosed that several different Arm processor cores were potentially impacted by the Spectre and Meltdown vulnerabilities.
 In response, one of the first actions by taken by AMI was to complete comprehensive vulnerability testing of our MegaRAC SP-X Service Processor Firmware for Baseboard Management Controllers (BMCs) and each of the SoC platforms that utilize it.
 Soon after, AMI issued a Security Advisory to our key OEM and ODM customers and reassure them that these vulnerabilities did not affect MegaRAC SP-X. In particular, AMI would like to emphasize that users of AMI's MegaRAC SP-X Service Processor Firmware should not be concerned about these reports with respect to our MegaRAC firmware or the Arm11™-based ASPEED AST2500 BMC SoC and Arm9™-based ASPEED AST2300 and 2400 BMC SoCs.

 The MegaRAC team at AMI has worked closely with ASPEED Technology Inc. and other silicon vendors to identify any potential vulnerabilities.
 A Security Advisory has already been issued to OEM/ODM customers of AMI soon after this news emerged, and we are now sharing it with the general public.